top of page

 4. Decide Between Professional Installation and DIY

 Consider whether to hire professional technicians or undertake the installation yourself.
 Professional installation can be more reliable and less stressful, but DIY may reduce costs if you have the necessary skills.
-Weigh the pros and cons based on the complexity of the existing system and your technical ability.

 5. Test the Water Submetering System

-Before the system goes live, you must thoroughly test it to ensure it functions correctly.
+Before the system goes live, you should thoroughly test it to ensure it functions correctly.
 Check if the meters track water usage accurately and if the data is correct.
 Resolve any issues to avoid problems after installation.

 6. Install and Activate the Smart Water Submeter